Eclalang/LearnEcla/HowToStart/ReadMe.md

 ![img.png](img/empty.png)

 our commmand line:

 `Ecla run file.ecla`
 ## 3. Create a variable

 ### What is a type ?
 A type is a way to define the nature of your variable.
-For example, if you want to store a number, you will use the type `int` or `float` depending on the precision you want.
+For example, if you want to store a number, you will use the type `int` or `float` depending on the usage you want.
 There is a multitude of types, you will learn them in the next section.

 ### Different types